gritchie8/jlynx/README.txt

 v1.8.0 (Apr-2019)

-  - fairly drastic cleanup/overhaul
+  - fairly drastic cleanup and overhaul
   - removed YAML configuration
-  - renamed package
+  - renamed package to com.github.jlynx
   - added annotations for tables and columns, @Table is required
   - @Column is optional for the property, is necessary when Column and property mismatch